-This is the first of several cakes I will be baking in the next month in anticipation of my 50th birthday, because everyone needs cake!
-Cake #1 is a essentially a tiramisu without raw egg.
+This birthday cake tiramisu is a essentially a tiramisu without raw egg.
 Two yellow cake layers are soaked in a coffee-flavored syrup and filled with a cream cheese frosting lightened with whipped cream.
 If you like tiramisu, this is a cake for you.

-Tiramisu is classically made with uncooked eggs.
+Tiramisu is classically made with raw eggs.
 However, Public Health likes to remind us that the consumption of raw or undercooked potentially hazardous foods may result in foodborne illness.
 And yes, that does include unbaked cookie dough [cough].
-As it’s always better to try to reduce your risks, in the spirit of harm reduction, I present to you a two-layer cake that is a tiramisu without raw egg.
+And so I present to you a two-layer cake that is a birthday cake tiramisu without raw egg.

 This recipe is adapted from Dorie Greenspan’s Baking From My Home to Yours.
-If you want to read an online version, there is a copycat recipe out there from a popular blogger that matches the one from Baking word for word.
+If you want to read an online version, there is a post from a popular blogger that copied the original recipe word for word.
 Enough said.

 I made the following adaptations to the original:

-- increased the baking soda a smidge from 1/8 tsp to 1/4 tsp.
+- I increased the baking soda from 1/8 tsp to 1/4 tsp.

-- subbed concentrated decaf coffee for the espresso powder in order to avoid caffeinating the kiddo – I made a doubly-strong 8oz cup in my coffee maker and then reduced it on the stovetop to 1/4 cup.
+- I subbed concentrated decaf coffee for the espresso powder in order to avoid caffeinating the kiddo – I made a double strength cup of coffee and then reduced it on the stovetop to 1/4 cup.
 Feel free to use the original ratio of 2 tbsp instant espresso in 2 tbsp boiling water, but you’ll want to increase the amount (see below).

-- because my notes from the last time I made this say “great concept. too dry. totally soak?”, I tripled the amount of coffee syrup and soaked the cake layers right after I removed them from the pans.
+- My notes on the original recipe say: “great concept. too dry. totally soak?”
+So I tripled the amount of coffee syrup and soaked the cake layers right after I removed them from the pans.

-- subbed equivalent weight of cream cheese for the mascarpone.
+- I subbed equivalent weight of cream cheese for the mascarpone.